Hazel Spanish Lavender

 Lavandula stoechas 'Larkman Hazel' Plant Patent #20,894Item #1784 USDA Hardiness Zone: 7 - 9

-Fragrant, large, vibrant bluish-purple flowers complement the gray-green finely textured foliage.
+Fragrant, large, vibrant purple-blue flowers complement the gray-green finely textured foliage.
 Less vulnerable to falling open with age than other lavenders.
 Ideal for borders, cottage gardens and containers.
 Evergreen.

 - History & LoreHistory:"Hazel" is named after Hazel Tildsey, a passionate lover of flowers.
 Inventor: Clive Larkman Nurseries, Victoria, Australia.The hybrid originates from Invercargill, New Zealand, where a seedling of Lavandula 'Marshwood' was crossed with an unknown parent.
 The result is a plant that is similar in appearance to 'Marshwood' when young but with flowers that are much more vibrant.Lore:Since the ancient Phoenecians and Egyptians who first utilized its oils, lavender has been central to medicine and hygiene and magic of many cultures.
 It was valued as a powerful fragrance since ancient times.
 In Europe lavender and its oil was integrated into hundreds of preparations designed to cure everything from syphilis to the bite of a mad dog.
 It was highly valued by the Romans in their famous baths and remains today a favorite herb and oil for soaps and other cosmetics.